girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Audios/K means Clustering Algorithm/README.md

 - K-means clustering is a non-hierarchical clustering.
 It is non-hierarchical because it does not follow any hierarchy.

-- K-means clustering used to group the homogeneous data points.
+- K-means clustering is used to group the homogeneous data points.

 ![Capture_1](https://user-images.githubusercontent.com/79050917/135995656-42f3238c-faaf-4c52-b464-9d22e13577bf.PNG)

-**How do k-means clustering algorithm works?**
+**How do k-means clustering algorithms work?**

 - K-means clustering usually forms the clusters based on the number of clusters we pass While building the model.

 - It randomly chooses centroid and forms a cluster by grouping the nearest data points.

-- It is a non-deterministic model which changes on every execution.
+- It is a non-deterministic model which changes with every execution.

 **Selection of k in k-mean clustering:**